 So, Paper Trading functions as a safe, educational way through which traders can acquire, test, and refine their trading skills and strategies.

 Paper stock trading and risk management are practical learning avenues for understanding and managing potential risks.
-Essentially, it allows individuals to understand how to keep potential losses in check, ensuring they are equipped with strategies to curtail financial downslides in live trading.
+Essentially, it allows individuals to understand how to keep potential losses in check, ensuring they are equipped with strategies to curtail financial downsides in live trading.

 Strategy Testing is pivotal in trading, and Paper Trading provides a safe playground for this.
 It allows traders to apply their theoretical knowledge and strategies in a replica of the real market.
 This means strategies can be employed, analysed, and refined without risking real capital.
 This ensures that they have been through a rigorous testing process when they are implemented in actual trading.